aledlie/Homage/_posts/2016-04-04-tips-for-applying-for-the-ndseg-fellowship.markdown

 * Read [Philip Guo's page for general advice on fellowship applications]( http://www.pgbovine.net/fellowship-tips.htm).

-* Grades and scores are not critically important, my grades and scores were both below average for graduate students.
-However, make sure you demonstrate that you have a good idea that you are sincerely interested in.

 ## Departing thoughts

 In general, you should apply for a fellowship when you feel ready to formulate a problem that you are interested in working on.
-In my opinion, it is unfortunate that most of the big fellowships are only awarded in years one and two of a doctoral degree; it was a little bit later that I was more certain of what I wanted to do.
+In my opinion, it is unfortunate that most of the big fellowships are only awarded in years one and two of a doctoral degree; it was a little bit later that I was more certain of what I wanted to do with my Ph.D.
 But, you should use these applications as good opportunities to solidify for yourself what it is you want to do.
 If you can describe cogently and clearly what your plan for graduate school is, you're probably a good candidate for the NDSEG, and, other fellowships.